A Harm Reduction Approach to Psychedelic Psychotherapy

 Integration of Expanded States for Mental Health

-In a licensed mental health clinic setting psychedelic integration is approached from a bio/psycho/socia/spiritual lens.
+In a licensed mental health clinic setting psychedelic integration psychotherapy is approached from a bio/psycho/socia/spiritual lens.
 We also use the language of “harm reduction” which is a different definition from how it is used in the field of substance misuse and addiction.
 The traditional definition of harm reduction is “an evidence-based, client-centred approach that seeks to reduce the health and social harms associated with addiction and substance use” (CAMH).
 Implied in this definition is that psychedelics cause harm rather than healing and client choice is faced with non judgment and acceptance.

 Our legal and professional standards do not allow us to condone illegal drug use and psychedelics can only be used above ground with a trained, licensed physician.
 It puts us non-prescribing mental health professionals in a tricky place.
 We have to use a language that does not respect the healing potential of these medicines.
 We have to work collaboratively with a medical provider who is trained and willing to prescribe and oversee this work, adding to the complication and cost.